Teacher Resources – Special Edition for Distance Learning

 Below is a list of resources that are currently available to assist teachers (and parent-teachers) during this time:

 We bring the Zoo to you during these 45 minute PRIVATE online classes allowing your class or group to personally interact with Zoo educators and virtually meet several animal ambassadors up close.
 The ZAP program curriculum is designed to align with current state and federal science standards and provides a fun and memorable virtual field trip for your students.
-These programs are Free for Arizona schools thanks to grants from the following organizations: Cox, Wells Fargo, BMO Bank, Target, the William E. Hall Foundation held at the Community Foundation for Southern Arizona, and the Arizona Cardinals – Cardinals Charities.

 While we are not able to physically be at the Zoo, we can still “visit” and watch the animals through live-feed cameras set up at various habitats.
 This is a great way to take a quick break, or incorporate into a lesson for students to practice their observational skills while they watch and record what the animals are doing.